andikpbw/youtube-tag-generator/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: List of features here
+      text: What You Can Achieve with YouTools.in
       color: text-primary
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Featured items section subtitle
+    subtitle: YouTools.in provides the right tools to help you succeed
     items:
-      - title: Feature Item One
+      - title: Higher Rankings
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ''
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          By using the right keywords and optimizing your content, you can rank higher in YouTube search results and gain more organic views.
         image:
           url: /images/abstract-feature1.svg
           altText: Placeholder Image